Before reviewing a manuscript please consider the following:

 Confidentiality: All submissions to Canadian Prosthetics & Orthotics Journal are confidential; please do not discuss any parts of the submission with a third party.

-Time to review the submission: The reviewer should finish evaluating the article within two weeks.
+Time to review the submission: The reviewer should finish evaluating the article within two-three weeks.
 If additional time is required to review the article please contact the editor as soon as possible, or feel free to recommend alternative reviewer/s.

 Potential conflicts of interests: Please disclose all conflicts of interest to the editor before reviewing the article.

 We really appreciate if you could provide detailed comments and make suggestions (if needed) to our authors to improve quality, and clarity of their research work.
 When reviewing a manuscript, please consider the following issues:

 Plagiarism: If an article is a substantial copy of another research work, or if you suspect that the results to be untrue, please contact the editor as soon as possible.

 Medical Ethic: In research studies involving human subjects, the research protocol must be submitted for consideration, comment, and approval to an appropriate research ethics committee and must be declared in the manuscript under the methodology sections.